 The most common reason UTIs often go undiagnosed in the elderly is because the symptoms don’t mirror typical symptoms of UTIs.
 What can be an easy cure (antibiotics) might not be administered, because your first thought could be that your elderly loved one has a much more serious condition, like dementia or other permanent behavioral changes.

 The most commonly recognized symptoms of UTIs are frequent urination, burning pain, cloudy urine, a fever and lower back pain.
 Because many senior citizens’ immune systems have been weakened by time and are not functioning at optimal levels, they have increased susceptibility to any infection.
-Their bodies do not recognize or try to fight the infection; thus, no fever, but producing symptoms that can be very different:
+Their bodies do not recognize or try to fight the infection; thus, no fever, but producing UTI symptoms in the elderly that can be very different:

 - Disorientation, confusion or a delirium-like state

 - Hallucinations: hearing or seeing things that aren’t real